xslittlemaggie/Churn-Rates-Calculation-with-SQL/README.md

 # Churn-Rates-Calculation-with-SQL
-# Project: Churn Rates Calculation
+# Title: Churn Rates Calculation
 The churn rate calculation is a common revenue model for SaaS (Software as a service) companies to charge a monthly subscription fee for access to their product.
 **Churn Rate** is the precent of subscribers that have canceled within a certain period, usually a month.